Arlausea/TP_Synthese/tftp_client/README.md

 ```
 ![](img/doc.png)

-According to the documentation, our structure provides the following information:
+According to the documentation, our structure provides the following informations:

 * Opcode: 00 01 (Read request - RRQ)
 * Filename: 74 65 73 74 6e 74 78 74 00 (ASCII representation of "test.txt" followed by a null terminator)